Skip to main content

 Global Context

-You can set context globally, which will apply to all subsequent operations until changed.
+Set context globally, which applies to all subsequent operations until changed:

 import agentbasis